If you have questions or require assistance please visit Support.

 Changed Date Doctrine 1800s

-This article covers some of the lesser known failed predictions and changed date doctrine of the Watchtower Society.
-For many decades the Watchtower taught that the last days started in 1799, Jesus' invisible presence commenced in 1874 and the world would end in 1914.
-This article outlines over 20 dates no longer taught as truth. more ...
+This article covers some of Watchtower's lesser known failed predictions and changed date doctrine.
+Watchtower originally taught that the last days started in 1799, Jesus' invisible presence commenced in 1874 and the world would end in 1914.
+With the failure of 1914, Rutherford said the end would be in 1925.
+This article outlines over 20 dates no longer taught as truth.

 1914 - Failed Expectations, Falsified History